petrovicstefanrs/30_seconds_of_knowledge/src/assets/snippets/ruby/array_zip.md

 ### Array#zip

-Converts any arguments to arrays, then merges elements of self with corresponding elements from each argument.
+Converts any arguments to arrays, then merges elements of `self` with corresponding elements from each argument.

-This generates a sequence of ary.size n-element arrays, where n is one more than the count of arguments.
+This generates a sequence of `array.size` _n_-element arrays, where _n_ is one more than the count of arguments.

-If the size of any argument is less than the size of the initial array, nil values are supplied.
+If the size of any argument is less than the size of the initial array, `nil` values are supplied.

-If a block is given, it is invoked for each output array, otherwise an array of arrays is returned.
+If a block is given, it is invoked for each output `array`, otherwise an array of arrays is returned.

 ```bash
 irb> first_names = ['George', 'Marcus', 'Brian']